-As Sony’s E-mount system has been running in some form or another for more than a decade now, the lens catalogue is pretty vast, and shooters using Sony’s mirrorless cameras are spoiled for choice.
+As Sony’s E-mount system has been running for more than a decade now, the lens catalogue is vast, and shooters using Sony’s mirrorless cameras are spoiled for choice.
 Whether you’re on full-frame or APS-C, there are tons of lenses available to choose from, both new and used, with more coming out all the time.

 We’ve picked out lenses for all these situations and more.
 If this is all new to you, scroll to the bottom where we’ve put together some comprehensive buying advice to help you make sense of it all.
 We’ve divided our guide up into sections, first dealing with full-frame lenses, then picking our favourite APS-C lenses, and have included options for a range of budgets.
 And if you’re looking for a camera as well as a lens, or feel it’s time for an upgrade, check out our guide to the best Sony cameras.